Dineshbabu-A/Training-Management-System/README.md

+# FullStack-WebApp

-📋 Project Summary
+## 📋 Project Summary

-A full-stack web application with role-based access for managing institutes and student document requests.
-The system includes Admin, Institute, and Student roles.
-Admin manages institutes and students; institutes handle student data; students can request documents such as Bonafide certificates.
+A full-stack web application with Admin, Institute, and Student roles.
+Admin manages both institutes and students; institutes handle student data; students can request documents like Bonafide certificates.

+---

-🚀 Features
+## 🚀 Features

-✅ Admin role to manage institutes and student records ✅ Institute role to manage their student data
+- ✅ Admin role to manage institutes and student records
+- ✅ Institute role to manage their student data
-✅ Student role to request documents like Bonafide certificates ✅ Role-based access control ensuring data privacy and security ✅ Responsive UI for easy navigation and document requests
+- ✅ Student role to request documents like Bonafide certificates
+- ✅ Role-based access control to ensure data privacy and security
+- ✅ Responsive UI for easy navigation and document requests

+---

-🛠 Technologies Used
+## 🛠 Technologies Used

-Java – core programming language
+- **Java** - core programming language
-JSP – for front-end view rendering
+- **JSP** – for front-end view rendering
-JDBC – for database connectivity and operations
+- **JDBC** – for database connectivity and operations
-MySQL – as the relational database
+- **MySQL** – as the database
-HTML, CSS, Bootstrap – for responsive and user-friendly UI design
+- **HTML, CSS, Bootstrap** – for responsive and user-friendly UI design